dcoyn/dcoyn_honeypot_deployer/README.md

 # dcoyn_honeypot_deployer

 Debian honeypot agent.
-One VM runs one of four sensor profiles (`ssh`, `owa`, `winserver`, `fileshare`), captures events to JSONL, and pushes them every five minutes to a per-VM private GitHub repo via systemd timer.
+One VM runs one of nine sensor profiles (`ssh`, `owa`, `winserver`, `fileshare`, `telnet`, `redis`, `docker`, `rdp`, `esxi`), captures events to JSONL, and pushes them every five minutes to a per-VM private GitHub repo via a systemd timer.
 A separate central aggregator (in another repo) consolidates per-node repos and produces fleet-wide IOC feeds.

+The deployed agent never contains the string `honeypot`: it installs under a randomly generated `kworker-XXXX` name so it blends into a busy box's process and log noise.

 ## Requirements

 - Debian 12+, kernel ≥ 4.x
-- 384 MB RAM, 1 GB disk
+- 384 MB RAM, 1 GB disk (local logs are size-bounded — see [Log retention](#log-retention--disk-usage))
 - Outbound HTTPS to `github.com`
 - Root during install (drops to unprivileged users at runtime)
+- A private per-node GitHub repo + a fine-grained PAT scoped to it (`Contents: Read+write`, that one repo only)

 ## Profiles